-- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - Based on 11,580,821 shares of Class A common stock outstanding on May 31, 2002. - (2) This table assumes that all shares owned by the selling stockholder which are offered by this prospectus are being sold.
-The selling stockholder reserves the right to accept or reject, in whole or in part, any proposed sale of shares.
-The selling stockholder also may offer and sell less than the number of shares indicated.
-The selling stockholder is not making any representation that any shares covered by this prospectus will or will not be offered for sale.
+- Represents less than 1%. - (1) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
+The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
+The selling stockholders also may offer and sell less than the number of shares indicated.
+The selling stockholders are not making any representation that any shares covered by this prospectus will or will not be offered for sale. - (2) Based on 14,080,914 shares of Class A common stock outstanding on October 28, 2002.